Cap San Diego

 Conclusion

-The Cap San Diego is not a static museum, but a living ship – built for the ocean, today an experience in the heart of the city.
-You get an insight into the inner workings of a general cargo ship that shaped an era when handling cargo was still done by hand and technology was tangible.
+The Cap San Diego is not a static museum, but a living ship – built for the ocean, today an experience in the middle of the city.
+You gain insight into the inner workings of a general cargo ship that shaped an era when cargo was still handled by hand and technology was tangible.
 Unlike many museums, here you can not only look but truly experience.
 The ship remains a ship – with all its smells, sounds, and stories.

 What Hamburg still has to offer